blueskyfish/generator-express-restful-mysql/generators/app/templates/_readme.md

 The home directory is calculated from the configuration filename.

+*Note: The pid file is written in the home directory!*

 **Sub Directories**

 * `logs` The log files are stored in this directory.